VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 **Application Specific Controllers (MIDI Controllers, Video Editing, etc)**

 First of all, this is done in a stupid way in most circumstances<a class="ptr">(9)</a>.
-There's no reason you should have single use hardware that sends specific commands that are not programmable by the user.
-Like I said, let's do all the mapping in software.
+There is no reason you should have single use hardware that sends specific commands that are not programmable by the user.
+Like I said above, let's do all the mapping in software.
 This lets features be added later and users make better use of their controllers.

 But, let's look at some of what exists, and why I'm saying this.
 While other devices exist to pick on, I'm gong to focus on MIDI controllers as they're what I know.